marshalloffutt/almost-amazon/README.md

 ```
 localhost: 9999
 ```
-* Click the 'Add to cart'
+* Click the 'Add to cart' button